 Anti-oxidants present in P. fulgens helps prevent damage from free radicals and antigens.
 While its polyphenols constituents form stable and complex compounds with metal ions, proteins and polysaccharides.
 This medicinal herb of Meghalaya helps in healing wounds, burns, inflammations and prevents gut infection by protecting the underlying interior from toxins.

 Traditionally, in Meghalaya, the root-stock and the whole Potentilla fulgens is utilized as astringent and tonic for curing the gums of tooth ailments such as pyorrhea, toothache and caries.
-It is also used for the treatment of diarrhoea, stomach ailments, cough and cold, diabetes and cancer.
+It is also used for the treatment of diarrhoea, stomach ailments, cough and cold, and diabetes.
 Not surprising that Potentilla fulgens is sought after from among the many medicinal plants of Meghalaya.

 Looking at all these health benefits of P. fulgens, this article is to tell you about its various natural remedies, as cited in scientific papers.